 For more detail see our glossary of teaching and learning terms.

-Part-time students normally attend one day a week and can take up to 90 credits in one year, completing the programme within three years.
+Part-time students normally attend one day a week and can take up to 90 credits in one year, completing the course within three years.

-Full-time students normally attend up to three days a week during two teaching semesters and must complete 120 credits in the first year; you can opt to complete the Dissertation over 15, 18 or 24 months (depending upon visa requirements).
+Full-time students normally attend up to three days a week during two teaching semesters and must complete 180 credits including the Dissertation over one year.

 All modules are assessed by a summative assessment, which can include coursework (essay or project), examination or presentation, which are sometimes supplemented with formative assessments.